gitlabhq/gitlabhq/PROCESS.md

 Any merge requests cherry-picked into the stable branch for a previous release will also be picked into the latest stable branch.
 These fixes will be shipped in the next RC for that release if it is before the 22nd.
 If the fixes are are completed on or after the 22nd, they will be shipped in a patch for that release.

+During the feature freeze all merge requests that are meant to go into the upcoming release should have the correct milestone assigned _and_ have the label ~"Pick into Stable" set, so that release managers can find and pick them.
+Merge requests without a milestone and this label will not be merged into any stable branches.

+### Asking for an exception

 If you think a merge request should go into an RC or patch even though it does not meet these requirements, you can ask for an exception to be made.
 Exceptions require sign-off from 3 people besides the developer: